NickWaldock/Awesome-80s/README.md

 <br />

 # Introduction
 The 'Awesome 80s Drum Machine!' is an 80s inspired interactive music making platorm.
 This site is a fun and engaging throwback to the sounds of the 80s and the sounds that defined a generation of music.
+This project represents
 <br>
 <br>
 For entertainment purposes only.